as791/Multimodal-Brain-Tumor-Segmentation/README.md

   - Peritumoral edema (ED — label 2)
   - Necrotic and non-enhancing tumor core (NCR/NET — label 1)
   - Remaining Region (label 0)

 3. The data were distributed after their pre-processing, i.e. co-registered to the same anatomical template, interpolated to the same resolution (1 mm^3) and skull-stripped.

+4. The data consist of two folders LGG(Lower Grade Glioma) and HGG(High Grade Glioma).
+Each consists mri scan of a patient, each folder itself having four modaltlies and the segmentated results.

+5. As all the scans were formated in NIfTI format (i.e. .nii.gz), so we have used  SimpleITK library for converting .nii.gz format to 3D numpy array.

+6. Provided data was already skull-stripped.

 ### Task
 Segmentation of gliomas in pre-operative MRI scans.
 Use the provided clinically-acquired training data to produce segmentation labels.